airbytehq/airbyte/docs/understanding-airbyte/heartbeats.md

 4. Destinations can be slow to respond to write requests.
    1. The most common reason we see here is destination resource availability vis-a-vis data volumes.

+In general,
-Database Sources and Destination errors are unexpected.
+* **Database Sources and Destination errors are extremely rare**.
 Any issues are likely to be indicative of actual issues and need to be investigated.
+* **API Sources errors are uncommon but not unexpected**.
+This is especially true if an API source generates asynchronous responses or has rate limits.

 ## Airbyte Cloud
 Airbyte Cloud has identical heartbeat monitoring and alerting as Airbyte Open Source.